 Our local hangout, the Flip Flop bar.
 Craft beer only!

-Another amazing experience in Sofia is the free food tour with Balkan Bites.
-It takes about 3 hours and you visit 5 or 6 places to sample traditional style food as the guide explains the significance of it to Bulgarian people.
-Natural yogurt featured strongly, as did vegetarian food.
+Another fantastic experience in Sofia is the free food tour with Balkan Bites.
+It takes about 3 hours, and you visit 5 or 6 places to sample traditional-style food as the guide explains the significance of it to Bulgarian people.
+Natural yogurt was featured strongly, as was vegetarian food.
 I got the impression that the veggie fare might feature more heavily on her uni student diet than the average Joe Blow Bulgarian’s.
 However, the tour is loaded with lots of local cultural tidbits that you wouldn’t otherwise find out in a short visit to the capital, and for the fabulous price of FREE, you can’t argue with the value!

 Art Cafe Sofia Bulgaria